 - Practice timely sucker control.

-- Keep canes cut back close to the top wire of vertical trellises.
+- Keep canes cut back close to the top wire of vertical trellises for better spray coverage.

 - Removing leaves to manage bunch rot also helps fungicide cover the clusters, which helps control powdery mildew.

 - Manage sources of powdery mildew outside of the vineyard such as susceptible plants found in decorative gardens near tasting rooms or gazebos.